vprtwn/benzguo.github.io/poetry/icarus_slept.md

 	she stands and calls my name but I am already } here

-where forty nine simultaneous horses bisect connecticut in a polyester midnight compiled from internet research and an out of print japanese magazine article
+where forty nine simultaneous horses bisect connecticut in a polyester mi dnight compiled from internet resear ch and an out of print japanese maga zine article

-where whispering egg whites speak in waxy stolen lullabies lifted from candles softer than lilac blossoms
+where whispering egg whites speak in stolen lullabies lifted from candles softer than lilac blossoms

 where children of the internet secretly fuck the internet faster than the american racing stripes strapped to the sunset }